ATECoder/dn.vi.ivi/src/resource/pith/readme.md

 # About

-cc.isr.VI.Pith is a .Net library defining base classes and interfaces for VISA sessions.
+cc.isr.VI.Pith is a .NET standard 2.0 library defining base classes and interfaces for VISA sessions.

 # How to Use